Yeah69/MrMeeseeks.DIE.Docs/docs/index.md

 > The acronym DIE stands for **D**ependency **I**njection DI**E**

-Send out Mr. Meeseeks spies in order to gather crucial information and let the secret agency DIE compose these info in order to build factory methods which create instances of types of your choice.
+Let the secret agency DIE compose these info in order to build factory methods which create instances of types of your choice.

 ## Introduction